 University of California-Riverside

-A good fit for students who want a large campus community and in-state California residents. no major red flags in the data. solid earnings of $55,300 within 10 years; strong 77% graduation rate.
+A good fit for students who want accessible admissions and families looking for lower cost. no major red flags in the data. solid earnings of $55,300 within 10 years; strong 76% graduation rate.

 About This School

-University of California-Riverside is a public institution located in Riverside, California with approximately 22,644 undergraduate students enrolled.
-University of California-Riverside has an open or accessible admissions process, with an acceptance rate of 63%.
-In-state tuition is $14,170 per year.
-The graduation rate is 77%, and the typical graduate earns $55,300 within 10 years of enrollment.
+University of California-Riverside is a public institution located in Riverside, California with approximately 22,593 undergraduate students enrolled.
+University of California-Riverside has an open or accessible admissions process, with an acceptance rate of 76%.
+The average net price after financial aid is $14,304 per year.
+The graduation rate is 76%, and the typical graduate earns $55,300 within 10 years of enrollment.

 The University of California, Riverside is a public land-grant research university in Riverside, California, United States.
 It is one of the ten campuses of the University of California system.
 The main campus sits on 1,900 acres (769 ha) in a suburban district of Riverside with a branch campus of 20 acres (8 ha) in Palm Desert.
 In 1907, the predecessor to UCR was founded as the UC Citrus Experiment Station, which conducted research in biological pest control and the use of growth regulators.